LassoSoft/LassoGuide/source/operations/sending-email.rst

 method.

 .. note::
-   If a local SMTP server is being used then Lasso must either have valid SMTP AUTH credentials or otherwise be allowed to send messages through the SMTP server unrestricted.
+   If a local SMTP server is being used, then Lasso must either have valid SMTP AUTH credentials or otherwise be allowed to send messages through the SMTP server unrestricted.
 Consult the SMTP server documentation for details about how to set up SMTP AUTH security or how to allow specific IP addresses to